4-H Clubs

 Coat Closet

-The Laurel United Methodist Church (UMC) Coat Closet is open from October through January, each Wednesday from 4pm-6pm, for the families in Cedar and Dixon Counties.
+The Laurel Faith Community Church Coat Closet is open from October through January, each Wednesday from 4pm-6pm, for the families in Cedar and Dixon Counties.
 Donations are accepted, but not necessary.
 Child and Adult coats, hats and gloves.
 All need to come to try things on.
 Children must come with an adult.
 Limited number of snow pants and snow boots also available.
 Please come during Coat Closet hours.
 If you need to come before 4pm, after 6pm, or on a different day, please phone the church and leave a message.
 You will be contacted to set up an appointment.

-United Methodist Church is located at 302 Elm St., and the office phone number is (402) 256-3781.
+Faith Community Church is located at 302 Elm St., and the office phone number is (402) 256-3781.

 Food Pantry